 - Report dangerous truck drivers

-If you or a loved one has been involved in a truck accident in New York, you should seek out a truck accident attorney immediately.
+If you or a loved one has been involved in a blind spot accident in New York, you should seek out a truck accident attorney immediately.
 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we can investigate your accident to gather the evidence to support your case.
 We can get you on your road to recovery by fighting for the compensation that you deserve.
 You should not have to bear the costs of a truck accident alone.
 Call us at (212) 986-7353 today to get your claim started.